christianalfoni/formsy-react/README.md

 ## <a name="changes">Changes</a>

+**0.8.0**
+  - Fixed bug where dynamic form elements gave "not mounted" error (Thanks @sdemjanenko)
+  - React is now a peer dependency (Thanks @snario)
+  - Dynamically updated values should now work with initial "undefined" value (Thanks @sdemjanenko)
+  - Validations are now dynamic.
+Change the prop and existing values are re-validated (thanks @bryannaegele)
+  - You can now set a "disabled" prop on the form and check "isFormDisabled()" in form elements
+  - Refactored some code and written a couple of tests

 **0.7.2**:
   - isNumber validation now supports float (Thanks @hahahana)
   - Form XHR calls now includes CSRF headers, if exists (Thanks @hahahana)